zentralopensource/zentral/docs/configuration/entra_id_saml.md

 ## Create an Entra ID  application

-Follow along the Entra documentation available [here](https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/add-application-portal-setup-sso).
+Follow along with the Entra documentation available [here](https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/add-application-portal-setup-sso).

 ### Create the app

-Browse to Entra ID `Enterprise Applications`, select `Create your own application` and opt for `Non-gallery application`, set a name and click `create`, this will take you to a newly created app.
+Browse to Entra ID `Enterprise Applications`, select `Create your own application` and opt for `Non-gallery application`, set a name and click `Create`, this will take you to a newly created app.

 Select the `Single Sign-On` option in the tiles or in the menu to start the setup, select the `SAML` option for editing the configuration.